Channa striata: Culinary

 A curry made with this fish and tapioca is a delicacy in Kerala.
 In Indonesia, common snakeheads are a popular type of salted fishes in Indonesian cuisine.
-In the Philippines, they are commonly served either fried, grilled, paksiw (poached in a water-vinegar mix), or with soup (commonly cooked with rice washing).
+In the Philippines, they are commonly served either fried, grilled, paksiw (poached in a water-vinegar mix), or with soup called pesa (commonly cooked with rice washing).

 Dishes using this fish eaten with rice is very popular among Bengalis of West Bengal and Bangladesh.
-The fish is also an esteemed delicacy in other parts of India, including Andhra Pradesh, Tamilnadu and Kerala.
+The fish is also an esteemed delicacy in other parts of India, including Andhra Pradesh, Tamil Nadu and Kerala.
+It is also the state fish of the Telugu states of Andhra Pradesh and Telangana where it is widely consumed.

 Common snakeheads are very popular in Thai cuisine, where they are prepared in a variety of ways.
 Grilled fish is a common food item offered by street vendors or in kaeng som.
 Pla ra, a fermented fish sauce popular in northeastern Thai cuisine, is made by pickling common snakehead and keeping it for some time.
 Also, a Chinese sausage is prepared with common snakehead flesh in Thailand.